Milford aim to capitalise on Royal AM's financial difficulties

-Milford FC, the giant slayers, has already set their sights on the Nedbank Cup and will try to take advantage of Royal AM’s financial difficulties due to unpaid salaries.
+Giant slayers Milford FC have already set their sights on the Nedbank Cup and will try to take advantage of Royal AM’s financial difficulties due to unpaid salaries.

 In what was billed as a Kwazulu-Natal derby, Milford was drawn to play the struggling Betway Premiership team in the Nedbank Cup round 32.